Vehicle

 Project setup

-You have to add the Vehicle module dependency in the build.gradle.kts of your application module and synchronize the project:
+You have to add the Vehicle module dependency to the build.gradle.kts file of your application module and synchronize the project:

 Setting initial vehicle’s state and switching to another vehicle